cnorick/curse-of-strahd-notes/Characters/Izek Strazni.md

 ![[izek.webp|200]]
 ## Playing Izek Strazni
 - murderous and deformed
+- he has a reputation of being violent, but isn't actually
+	- he's scary looking, and only fights when he has to

 ## History/Info
 - In addition to his weapons, Izek carries an iron ring of keys that unlock the stocks in the town square [[Area N8]]